 The cost of Invisalign treatment depends on the severity of your case and your treatment length.
 The more severe the misalignment of your bite, the more aligners you'll need and the more treatment will cost.

 Ultimately, the cost of Invisalign is comparable to that of traditional metal braces.

 Most patients find that Invisalign fits very comfortably into daily life.

-Since you can take them out to eat, drink, or to brush and floss your teeth, there no dietary or oral hygiene restrictions.
-And because of the low-profile appearance the impacts on your social life are very minor.
+Since you can take them out to eat, drink, or brush and floss your teeth, there are no dietary or oral hygiene restrictions.
+And because of the low-profile appearance, the impacts on your social life are very minor.

 - Are there any food or drink restrictions?

 Invisalign aligners are removable so you can take them out to eat.
 As a result, there are no dietary restrictions, so you can continue to eat and drink everything you love!